IHE/PCC.APS/input/pagecontent/issues.md

 - APSOpenIssue_019: * $sct#171054004   "Special Diet"   Removed because it is a repeat concept with the same code as "Nutrition and weight gain counseling".
 CP may need to be made on the CDA APS to remove as well
 - APSOpenIssue_020: * $sct#66961001   "Second Trimester Childbirth classes/hospital facilities"  Removed because it is a repeat concept with the same code as "Childbirth classes/hospital facilities".
 CP may need to be made on the CDA APS to remove as well.
 - APSOpenIssue_021: Observation "On Birth Control Pills at conception" SCT#10036567 no loger exhists.
 The observation was removed from the build.
 Commitee needs to determine if a new code needs to be found to replace it or if it should be removed entirely from this build and the CDA content modules that references it.
+- APSOpenIssue_022: Seeking comment on how Birth Plans usally are captured and maintained. we have this modeleed as a text entry, looking to see if the entry should be modified to be a reference
+- APSOpenIssue_023: Seeking comment for the History of infection Section within the Composition resource.
+This is modeled off of a historical CDA document adn we are looking for a more appropriate way to represent infections that may affect the current pregnancy
+- APSOpenIssue_024: Seeking comment for clinical content review